Search for a players profile

 Goes Best When Fresh

-2nd at Trophee Hassan II and 5th at Czech Masters both came after 4 weeks off so he can play well coming in rested.
+Three of his four career wins came after at least a week off.
+Furthermore, 2nd at Trophee Hassan II and 5th at Czech Masters in 2019 both came after 4 weeks off so he can play well coming in rested.

 Lost a star studded six-man playoff at the 2019 Turkish Airlines Open.
 He was eliminated on 1st playoff hole by a birdie.
 He also had a Sunshine Tour playoff in 2017 where he defeated Dylan Frittelli with a birdie on the 1st extra hole to win the Eye of Africa PGA Championship.